colemanm/gazetteer/README.md

 ## Downloading data

+There are several tasks in the Makefile that can download and prepare different data, depending on what you need.

 ### Full database

 Downloading the full database will download and extract the the global GeoNames data, along with all metadata tables.
 Files are downloaded to the `data` directory in the repo.